Los Angeles Sexual Harassment Attorney

 - assignments or shifts

-Quid pro quo sexual harassment can also occur if a supervisor threatens retaliation if the employee doesn’t meet sexual demands.
+Quid pro quo can also occur if a supervisor threatens retaliation if the employee doesn’t meet sexual demands.
 This can include:

 - the risk of job loss